HanielHernandez/reign-front-end-developer-challenge/README.md

 ## Considerations

-This Project was created using **vite** wich will allow us increadibly fast compilations times and a overall better development experience, all thes styling was done by using **SASS**, options like React Styled Components were take in count but decide to opt for plain SASS at the end, the testing was done by using the **vitest** wich its a test suit powered by also vite, and like vite it's also blazingly fast and not so resource hungry.
+This Project was created using **vite** wich will allow us increadibly fast compilations times and a overall better development experience, all the styling was done by using **SASS**, options like React Styled Components were take in count but decide to opt for plain SASS at the end, the testing was done by using the **vitest** wich its a test suit powered by also vite, and like vite it's also blazingly fast and not so resource hungry.

 ## How to run